phaserjs/phaser/README.md

 ## CDNJS

-Thanks to a community member Phaser is now available on [CDNJS](http://cdnjs.com).
+Phaser is now available on [CDNJS](http://cdnjs.com).
 You can include the following in your html:

 `http://cdnjs.cloudflare.com/ajax/libs/phaser/2.0.4/phaser.min.js`